ledgetech/ledge/README.md

 ```

 Note that `cache_key_spec` cannot currently be set globally with `ledge.gset` (because `ngx.var` is not available during `init_by_lua`).

+### keep_cache_for

+*Default:* `30 days`

+Specifies how long cache items are retained regardless of their TTL.
+You can use the [volatile-lru](http://antirez.com/post/redis-as-LRU-cache.html) Redis configuration to evict the least recently used cache items when under memory pressure.
+Therefore this setting is really about serving stale content with `ORIGIN_MODE_AVOID` or `ORIGIN_MODE_BYPASS` set.

 ## Known limitations